webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 In this procedure we will replace a app2 VM with another that has more ''vRAM'' and ''vCPU''.

 Technically OpenStack allows us to "resize" a VM and after a few minutes get the new capacity.
 Depending of the OpenStack deployment, its even possible to make such resizes without interruption.
-Regardless of whether or not our current OpenStack host supports resizing or not, for the purpose of this article, we’ll walk through the steps.
+For the purpose of this tutorial, we’ll walk through the steps of replacing a VM regardless of whether or not our current OpenStack host supports resizing.

 Since we have either Fastly or a NGINX proxy in front of most web applications, the fact that a VM isn’t live doesn’t break the site as the frontends already takes care of asking other VMs in the same cluster.